shirabiton/shirabiton/README.md

 In August 2024, I had the opportunity to mentor students at the educational institution where I studied, supporting them in their Java and React projects.
 Guiding them through technical challenges and seeing their progress was incredibly rewarding, and I feel it strengthened my teaching and mentoring skills. 👩‍🏫<br>

-That same month, I completed a Full Stack internship at Chip, a startup company, as part of my certificate program.
+During that same month, I completed a Full Stack internship at Chip, a startup company, as part of my certificate program.
 Working in a team of 20 developers, I focused on version control tools like Git and GitHub.
 My work included C# for backend development, Angular with TypeScript for frontend, and SQL Server for the database.<br>

 I've developed a variety of applications and Full Stack projects - feel free to explore them in my repositories below. 🔎<br>